Statiko-dev/statiko.dev/content/en/docs/How To/4-manifest-files.md

 You can match documents based on:

 - `exact: "/path"`: matches exact paths (equivalent to using the `=` modifier in the nginx location block)
-- `prefix: "/path"`: matches paths that begin with the prefix (equivalent to using no modifier in the nginx location block)
+- `prefix: "/path"`: matches paths that begin with the prefix (equivalent to using the `^~` modifier in the nginx location block; exception is the case of the `/` prefix which doesn't use any modifier)
 - `match: "regular expression"`: matches paths based on a case-insensitive regular expression (equivalent to using the `~*` modifier in the nginx location block).
 You can use any Perl-compatible regular expression.
   - With the `match` key, you can also specify `caseSensitive: true` (default is false) to match the regular expression in a case-sensitive way (equivalent to using the `~` modifier in the nginx location block)
 - `file: "extension"`: matches files with a certain extension (or a list of extensions, separated by a comma), case-insensitive